 Facing federal criminal charges can be a devastating experience.
 It is critically important that you work with a lawyer who is experienced with the federal criminal justice system.

 If you are an immigrant facing criminal charges, it is even more important that your defense attorney knows how to minimize the impact of criminal charges on your immigration status.
-At the law office of Philip A. Eichorn Co., LPA, we have the experience in both criminal and immigration cases that you need.
+At the law office of Hammond Law Group, LLC, we have the experience in both criminal and immigration cases that you need.

 Aggressive, Seasoned, Diligent Federal Criminal Defense

 Our Cleveland federal criminal defense attorney provides aggressive, experienced defense against a wide range of federal crimes, including:

 - Immigration-related crimes: Including naturalization fraud, alien smuggling, making false statements to obtain citizenship, illegal re-entry into the United States and other crimes related to immigration.

 - Drug crimes: Including interstate drug trafficking, illegal importation of narcotics or controlled substances, drug cultivation, drug manufacture or drug distribution, maintaining or operating a drug house, conspiracy to sell drugs and other drug-related charges.